Pirojpur Government High School

 Pirojpur Government High School is a historic and prestigious government secondary educational institution located in the Pirojpur district of Bangladesh.
-Established in 1909, the school has retained its position among the finest educational institutions in the southern region despite many changes over time.
+Established in 1909, the school has retained its reputation among educational institutions in the southern region despite changes over time.
 Throughout its nearly one and a half centuries of journey, the school has been associated with the memories of many distinguished personalities of the country.
-The founding editor of the Daily Ittefaq, Tofazzal Hossain Manik Mia, poet Ahsan Habib, educationist Kabir Chowdhury, along with many other eminent individuals, have enriched the proud legacy of this institution.
+The founding editor of the Daily Ittefaq, Tofazzal Hossain Manik Mia, poet Ahsan Habib, educationist Kabir Chowdhury, along with many others have enriched the legacy of this institution.
 The school’s large building, standing across its spacious campus in the heart of Pirojpur town, is a symbol of history, heritage, and pride.
 The institution operates in two shifts—morning and day—offering education from 4th to 10th grade.
 By consistently securing top positions under the Barisal Education Board in the SSC examinations, the school has already earned recognition as one of the best educational institutions in the country.
 Currently, about 1,300 students are studying here, and Md.
 Babar Talukder is serving as the acting headteacher.
-Numerous distinguished alumni who have made remarkable contributions to education, literature, arts, politics, administration, business, and entertainment have further glorified the reputation of this institution.
+Numerous distinguished alumni who have made contributions to education, literature, arts, politics, administration, business, and entertainment have further increased the reputation of this institution.